Skip to content

 Microplastics

 Microplastics are tiny plastic particles whose diameter is smaller than 5 millimeters.
-There are two types of microplastics: primary microplastics, which can be found in some cosmetic products, for example, and secondary microplastics, which are created by the decomposition of larger plastic parts.
+There are two types of microplastics: primary microplastics, which are found in some cosmetic products, for example, and secondary microplastics, which are formed by the decomposition of larger plastic parts.

 Monoculture